 Gracie Fernandina’s monthly rates are simple and very affordable.

-Family Plan $125/month includes two adults and up to three kids.
+Family Plan $125/month includes up to 4 family members within the same household.

 Adults are $75/month (Military, Police, and Fire are only $50).